 Capital One Venture vs Chase Sapphire Preferred Card

 The Chase Sapphire Preferred card is a travel and dining rewards card.
-Cardholders earn 2x points on travel and dining worldwide, and there’s currently a 60,000 bonus point offer which is worth $750 in travel if it’s redeemed through Chase Ultimate Rewards.
+Cardholders earn 2x points on travel and dining worldwide, and there’s currently a 60,000 bonus point offer after spending $4,000 on purchases in the first 3 months of account opening.
 On everyday purchases outside of eligible travel and dining, the Chase Sapphire Preferred card earns just 1x points.
-Both cards have a $95 annual fee, but Chase doesn’t wave its card for the first year.
+There is a $95 annual fee, but Chase doesn’t wave its card for the first year.

 Overall, the Capital One Venture Rewards Card comes out on top because of the bonus category earnings at Hotels.com and the double miles earning capabilities on everyday spending.
 However, you should look at both cards’ hotel and airline partners to determine which makes more sense for you.

 Capital One Venture vs. Capital One VentureOne Rewards Credit Card

 The VentureOne card from Capital One is the lower-tier version of the Venture card.
 It has no annual fee, which is its one advantage over the $95 Venture card.
 The VentureOne earns an unlimited 1.25 miles per dollar on all purchases and the same 10x miles on the hotels.com purchases through January 2020.